systemd/systemd/docs/CODING_STYLE.md

 - We prefer `/* comments */` over `// comments` in code you commit, please.
-This way `// comments` are left for developers to use for local, temporary commenting of code for debug purposes (i.e. uncommittable stuff), making such comments easily discernable from explanatory, documenting code comments (i.e. committable stuff).
+This way `// comments` are left for developers to use for local, temporary commenting of code for debug purposes (i.e. uncommittable stuff), making such comments easily discernible from explanatory, documenting code comments (i.e. committable stuff).

 - Don't break code lines too eagerly.
 We do **not** force line breaks at 80ch,